EVAplusAPI/usermanual/README.md

 #	REST API
- In the following examples `_EVA+ URL_` has to be replaced with the customer specific URL e.g.: railwaycompany.evaplus.com
+ In the following examples EVA+URL  has to be replaced with the customer specific URL e.g.: railwaycompany.evaplus.com
 ##	Security
 ###	User and Roles
 In “user settings” of the EVA+ webinterface, the permission to access the API of a specific module can be assigned to a role.